 When are emergency plumbers available?

-Emergency plumbers should be available 24/7 - for a price.
+Emergency plumbers should be available 24/7.
 Regardless of the time of day, if you’re in a big city you should be able to locate someone willing to take on the job.
 Availability might be a bit more difficult, however, if you’re in a smaller town or regional area.
 You might still be able to locate an emergency plumber in the regions, but you could be liable for the cost of having them travel from a larger centre.

-Are emergency rates different to regular plumbing rates?
+Are emergency call out plumber costs different to regular plumbing rates?

-One reasonably common method of emergency plumbing pricing is for plumbers to add a “service fee” on top of their regular rates for coming out on a weekend or after-hours.
+One reasonably common method of emergency plumbing pricing is for plumbers to add a “service fee” or “call-out” fee on top of their regular rates for coming out on a weekend or after-hours.
 The average emergency plumber call-out charge is around £75 to £100, but this can still go higher depending on the task.

 It is a good idea to discuss with your emergency plumber what their service fee might be before engaging them to undertake your job.